nir9/lightwm/README.md

 You can use ```alt+1``` up until ```alt+9``` to go to workspace number ```1``` until ```9``` respectively

+You can move the current focused window to a different workspace number by adding ```shift``` to the above command.

 ## Building

 You can build using the "x64 Native Tools Command Prompt for VS 2022" that comes with Microsoft Visual Studio Build Tools: